BojanZarkovic/rate-your-book/README.md

 database name:books by default.

-In PHPMyAdmin execute the queries from .sql files in order as they are named.
+In PHPMyAdmin import the .sql file.

 bojanzarkovic@gmail.com